 - Ask potential customers: Surveying is a form of primary market research.
-Ask them how they use their product, what they like/dislike about it.
-How long they have used it, is it expensive, how does it make them feel, etc. These questions will give you valuable insight on the psychology of the user.
+Ask them how they use their product, and what they like/dislike about it.
+How long have they used it, is it expensive, how does it make them feel, etc. These questions will give you valuable insight into the psychology of the user.

-- Industry and trade publications for your particular sector are also a great source of information.
-Some are free while some require memberships.
+- Industry and trade publications for your particular sector are also great sources of information.
+Some are free, while some require memberships.

-Contact us today to get started on market research that will help pinpoint your target market.
+Contact us today to get started on market research and strategies that will help take your business to the next level.